zhanghongkai/looker-view-analyzer/README.md

 ### Input Files

-- `activities.csv`: CSV file containing explore usage data with columns for explore name and usage count
+- `explore_usage.csv`: CSV file containing explore usage data with columns for explore name and usage count (optional).
+This file should have the following columns:
+  - `Query Explore`: The name of the explore in Looker
+  - `Query Model`: The model to which the explore belongs
+  - `History Query Run Count`: The number of times the explore has been queried
+  - `User Count`: The number of users who have used this explore

+  You can generate this file from the Looker Admin interface by navigating to the "Explores" section under "Usage" and exporting the data as CSV.

 ### Output Files